WCSCourses/GenEpiLAC2023/Manuals/Web_tools_for_genomic_epidemiology/manual.md

 <br>

 Now change the colour column to “Hospital”.
-Click to the eye icon at the top left of the page.
-Change `Colour Column` to the appropriate value.
+Click on the eye icon at the top left of the page.
+Select "Hospital from the `Colour Column` dropdown list.

 ![](microreact_colour.png)